Ilford Park Polish Home: Current home

 The original care home on the site fell into disrepair and ministers agreed, in 1987, to fund a new home on a 9 acre portion of the site.
 The foundation stone of the new home was laid by Oliver Eden, 8th Baron Henley in November 1991 and he returned to open the home on 16 December 1992, accompanied by the Polish Consul General.
 The home now provides care for up to 98 residents split between an 81-bed care wing, a 14-bed nursing wing and three independent living bungalows.

 The site also hosts a Polish delicatessen and chapel.
 At least 30 per cent of the staff are bilingual in Polish and English and the site works closely with the Polish Embassy, the Polish Catholic Mission and other Polish groups.
 As with other care homes in England the site is subject to inspection by the Care Quality Commission.
 In 2020 the freehold of the care home was bought by Ilford Park Care Ltd, owned by Mohamed Amersi.
 The home's manager, Clare Thomas, was appointed a Member of the Order of the British Empire in the 2020 Birthday Honours for her services to care at the home during the COVID-19 pandemic.
+With numbers of residents falling to 40 in 2026 the MoD entered into a public consultation on possible closure of the home by 2028.

 Until at least 2008 the old camp structures remained standing, though dilapidated, and signs warned trespassers of the presence of asbestos.
 As of 2022, part of the site has since been developed into Regency Court, a static caravan site.